Man in grey and white plaid shirt with backpack and DSLR camera on handMan in grey and white plaid shirt with backpack and DSLR camera on hand

 The Music Journalism pathway contains a combination of core and specialist modules at each level of study.

-At Level 4, students are introduced to industry-embedded practice, including basic storytelling techniques, digital production skills and critical reflection.
+In Year 1 (Level 4), you will be introduced to industry-embedded practice, including basic storytelling techniques, digital production skills and critical reflection.

 The pathway contains several optional modules which include areas such as: